twilio/video-quickstart-ios/ReplayKitExample/README.md

 Use an `RPBroadcastSampleHandler` to capture the screen, and microphone audio.

 An extension is not limited to capturing the screen of a single application.
-Instead, it is possible to capture any application, and the home screen.
-While audio capture is possible, playback is not allowed.
+Instead, it is possible to capture any application including the home screen.
+While audio capture is possible (using `ExampleCoreAudioDevice`), playback is not allowed.

+**ReplayKitVideoSource**

+This `TVIVideoCapturer` produces `TVIVideoFrame`s from `CMSampleBuffer`s captured by ReplayKit.
+In order to reduce memory usage, this class may be configured (via `TVIVideoConstraints`) to downscale the captured content.

 ### Setup